Lita Albuquerque

 Lita Albuquerque is an American installation, environmental artist, painter and sculptor.

 She is a part of the core faculty in the Graduate Fine Art Program at Art Center College of Design.

 Early life

 Lita Albuquerque was born in Santa Monica, California and raised in Tunisia, North Africa and Paris, France.
-At the age of eleven she settled with her family in the U.S.

-She graduated with a BFA from University of California, Los Angeles, and studied at the Otis College of Art and Design from 1971 to 1972.
+At the age of eleven she settled with her family in the U.S. She graduated with a BFA from University of California, Los Angeles, and studied at the Otis College of Art and Design from 1971 to 1972.

 Career

-In the 1970s, Albuquerque emerged on the California art scene as part of the Light and Space movement and won acclaim for her epic and poetic ephemeral pigment pieces created for desert sites.
-She gained national attention in the late 1970s with her ephemeral pigment installations pertaining to mapping, identity and the cosmos, executed in the natural landscape.
+In the 1970s, Albuquerque emerged on the California art scene as part of the Light and Space and Land Art movements.
+She gained national attention in the late 1970s.